0923 Manager II - Operations Manager, Health Information Services

-Under administrative direction of the ZSFG Director of Health Information Services (HIS), the 0923 Manager II – Operations Manager, HIS manages the activities of the Health Information Department related to the development, implementation and maintenance of health information in compliance with federal and state laws and generally accepted HIS best practices.
+GENERAL JOB DESCRIPTION: Under administrative direction of the ZSFG Director of Health Information Services (HIS), the 0923 Manager II, Operations Manager, HIS manages activities of the SFGH Health Information Management Department related to the development, implementation and maintenance of health information in compliance with federal and state laws and generally accepted HIS best practices.
 Support standardization across Department of Public Health for Health Information Services.
-Oversees activities related to documentation storage, imaging, release of information, transcription and health data analysis; oversees complex operational activities and/or projects, planning, monitoring, executing, and evaluating Health Information Service infrastructure ( a hybrid electronic environment); trains and evaluates the activities of personnel; participates in budget development by providing detailed justification for proposals or initiatives; prepares reports, memorandums, and correspondence, and maintains statistical records; directs the allocation of resources to achieve timely outcomes and measurable goals within budget; assists in developing and implementing operational policies for efficient operations.
+Oversees activities related to documentation storage, imaging, release of information, transcription and health data analysis.
+Responsible for complex operational activities, or projects, planning, monitoring and executing, evaluating, Health Information Service infrastructure projects in a hybrid electronic environment.
+Trains and evaluate the activities of personnel.
+Participates in budget development by providing detailed justification for proposals or initiatives.
+Prepares reports, memorandums, and correspondence, and maintains statistical records.
+Directs the allocation of resources to achieve timely outcomes and measurable goals within budget.
+Assists in developing and implementing operational policies for efficient operations.

-• In concert with Utilization Management (UM), Patient Financial Services (PFS), and HIM Department supervisors and managers, organizes and prioritizes all work to ensure that records are coded in timeframes that will assure compliance with regulatory requirements;
+- In concert with UM, PFS, and Health Information Management (HIM) Department supervisors and managers, organizes and prioritizes all work to ensure that records are coded in timeframes that will assure compliance with regulatory requirements;

-• Provides leadership and direction to multiple system-wide functions of the HIS department including Data Management, Master Patient Index, E-Forms, Autofax and Transcription, Release of Information, Deficiency management and Chart Correction;
+- Provides leadership and direction to multiple system-wide functions of the Health Information Management (HIM) Department including Data Management, Data Integrity, E-Forms, Autofax and Transcription, Release of Information, Deficiency management and Chart Correction;

-• Prioritizes functions, and monitors productivity tactfully and strategically;
+- Prioritize functions, and monitor productivity tactfully and strategically;

-• Manages workflow change to prevent back logs and maintain policies and procedures related to key indicators, processing and currency of data;
+- Manage workflow change to prevent back logs and maintain policies and procedures related to key indicators, processing and currency of data ;

-• Conducts training and in-service education for assigned staff and serves as an expert on Health Information Service systems, issues and projects, based on assessed and/or identified needs;
+- Conducts training and in-service education for assigned staff and serves as an expert on Health Information Service systems, issues and projects, based on assessed and/or identified needs;

-• Directs the activities of the Data Management function for the HIS department;
+- Directs the activities of the Data Management function for the HIM department ;

-• Ensures accountability for data quality with appropriate staff.
-Identifies education and training needs concerning the relationship of health record entries and health record management to data quality, information integrity, patient outcomes, and business success of the organization, and ensures the development and implementation of appropriate training programs; AND
+- Ensures accountability for data quality with appropriate staff.
+Identifies education and training needs concerning the relationship of health record entries and health record management to data quality, information integrity, patient outcomes, and business success of the organization, and ensures the development and implementation of appropriate training programs;

-• Oversees the maintenance of data integrity and quality through system management activities by Ensuring data integrity is abstracted and mapping consistent with guidelines outlined by Joint Commission (JC), Office of Statewide Health Planning and Development (OSHPD), and Centers for Medicare and Medicaid Services(CMS), department policy.
+- Oversees the maintenance of data integrity and quality through system management activities by Ensuring data integrity is abstracted and mapping consistent with guidelines outlined by TJC, OSHPD, CMS, California Department of Public Health, and department policy; AND

-The normal annual salary range is $105,456 to $134,576.
+Compensation and Benefits: The normal annual salary range is $119,860 to $152,984.
 Appointment above the maximum of the normal range, may be considered based on documented and substantiated recruitment and retention issues or exceptional skills.
 A special approval process is necessary for appointment above the normal salary range.

 In addition to a competitive salary, the City and County of San Francisco offers flexible benefit plans with pre-tax elections which include: medical and dental insurance; retirement plan; deferred compensation plan; Social Security; long-term disability plan; life insurance; management training program; eleven (11) paid holidays annually; five (5) floating holidays; depending on years of service, ten (10), fifteen (15), or twenty (20) vacation days annually; and may earn up to 100 hours paid administrative leave annually.

-1. Possession of a Bachelor’s degree in Health Information Management, Business Administration, Public Health Administration or a closely related degree; AND
+Possession of a Bachelor’s degree in Health Information Management, Healthcare Management, Business Administration, Public Health Administration or a closely related degree; AND

 Applicants must meet the minimum qualification requirement by the final filing date unless otherwise noted.